Intika-DNS-Servers/Node-Json-DNS-Proxy/README.md

 Simple DNS Proxy written in Node.JS

 Designed to allow you to override hosts or domains with specific answers or override tlds, or domains to use different nameservers.
+It has simple cache for speed up DNS responses.
-Useful when using VPN connections with split DNS setups.
+Useful for local/home usage or when using VPN connections with split DNS setups.

 This app makes use of the [rc](https://www.npmjs.com/package/rc) module for configuration, the default configuration is below, use any file location to override the defaults.
 Appname is `dnsproxy` when creating a configuration file.